forward-x/frontend-assingment/README.md

   (hint3: Reading field "name" in abi.ts can give you useful information)

 We are eager to see your creative solutions and how you tackle the complexities of interacting with a multi-token faucet.
-For questions or further clarification, please contact us at <siwapol@fwx.finance>.
+For questions or further clarification, please contact us at <narawit@fwx.finance> or <siwapol@fwx.finance>.